YucheChen-UofSC/Personal_Website/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
 Dr.Yuche Chen is an Assistant Professor in the Department of Civil and Environmental Engineering at the University of South Carolina.
-He received both a Ph.D. in Transportation Engineering and an M.S. in Statistics from the <b>University of California, Davis</b>, in 2014 and 2012, respectively, a Master’s degree in Management Science and Engineering from <b>Zhejiang University</b> in 2008, and a Bachelor’s degree in Transportation Engineering from <b>Central South University</b> in 2006.<br>
+He received both a Ph.D. in Transportation Engineering and an M.S. in Statistics from the <b>University of California, Davis</b>, in 2014 and 2012, respectively, a Master’s degree in Management Science and Engineering from <b>Zhejiang University</b> in 2008, and a Bachelor’s degree in Transportation Engineering from <b>Central South University</b> in 2006.
 </div>

-His research focuses on: <br>
+<br>His research focuses on:
 <div style="padding-left: 1.5em;">
   <ol>
-    <li><b> Data-driven traffic operations and demand management.</b></li>
+    <li>Data-driven traffic operations and demand management.</li>
-    <li><b> Model prediction and optimization of cyber-physical systems in smart and connected communities.</b></li>
+    <li>Model prediction and optimization of cyber-physical systems in smart and connected communities.</li>
-    <li><b> Machine learning based eco-driving assistant system.</b></li>
+    <li>Machine learning based eco-driving assistant system.</li>
-    <li><b> Transportation air quality and health impacts of exposure.</b></li>
+    <li>Transportation air quality and health impacts of exposure.</li>
   </ol>
 </div>
 <div style="text-align: justify">
 He currently serves as the Chair of the Environmental Analysis in Transportation (ADC10) research subcommittee and as a committee member of the Automated Transit Systems (AP020) committee within the Transportation Research Board.
-In recognition of his contributions, he received <b>the Outstanding Achievement Award from the U.S. Department of Energy</b> in 2017.<br>
+In recognition of his contributions, he received <b>the Outstanding Achievement Award from the U.S. Department of Energy</b> in 2017.
 </div>

 Openings